Five Hard and Blunt Truths About College Life in 2024

 2. College is nothing like high school.

 It doesn’t matter where your child went — if it was an accelerated program, an IB program, or all AP classes.
-You may think your kid has been expertly prepared for the rigor and routine of college, but it’s a whole different ballgame.
+You may think your teen has been expertly prepared for the rigor and routine of college, but it’s a whole different ballgame.
 Why?
 Way more freedom and way less handholding.

 Whether your child goes away to school or still lives at home, the day-to-day experience is strikingly different, and in most cases, no one cares that much if they succeed or fail.
 It’s up to them to recognize when they need assistance, seek it out, and then execute the behavior changes to turn things around.